About GitLab Runner on Stackhero

-Which GitLab can I connect my runner to?
+Which GitLab instance can I connect my runner to?

-GitLab.com (Free, Premium and Ultimate) and with any
+GitLab.com (Free, Premium, and Ultimate) as well as any

-GitLab you host on Stackhero.
-You register it once with a runner authentication token, and it starts picking up your jobs.
+GitLab instance you host on Stackhero.
+You only need to register it once with an authentication token.
+It will then begin processing your jobs.

 Is there a limit on CI/CD minutes?

-No. Unlike runners billed per CI/CD minute, your GitLab Runner runs on a dedicated VM you rent by the hour, so your build minutes are unlimited.
-You can run pipelines 24/7 without ever topping up compute credits.
+No. Unlike runners charged per minute, your GitLab Runner operates on dedicated, isolated infrastructure, giving you unlimited build minutes.
+You can run pipelines continuously, 24/7, without ever needing to top up credits.

-It depends on your plan, from a single job up to dozens of concurrent jobs.
-This corresponds to the GitLab Runner concurrent setting: the more concurrent jobs, the more of your pipeline runs in parallel instead of queuing.
+This depends on your plan, which may support a single job or up to dozens of simultaneous jobs.
+This relates to the concurrent setting in GitLab Runner.
+The more concurrent jobs you have, the more your pipeline runs in parallel rather than being queued.

 Which executor is used?

 The Docker executor.
-Every job runs in its own clean container based on the image you choose in your .gitlab-ci.yml, so your builds are reproducible and isolated from each other.
+Each job runs in its own isolated container, created from the image you specify in your .gitlab-ci.yml, ensuring your builds are reproducible and independent from one another.

 Yes.

 docker build and push images to any registry, including the GitLab Container Registry.
-See the
+Please refer to the

 GitLab Runner documentation for a ready-to-use example.